Durable Power of Attorney | Winter Park

 Durable Power of Attorney in Winter Park

 Many people avoid preparing for the stage in their lives when they are no longer capable of making their own decisions.
 This includes medical and financial decisions.
 However, assigning a person to handle your medical and financial choices protects you in the event you become incapacitated.
-At Aubrey Law we understand the preparation of a guardianship or Durable Power of Attorney can be challenging.
-We will advise you through the process and ensure your documents follow Florida law.
+Attorney Aubrey Harry Ducker Jr. understands the preparation of a guardianship or Durable Power of Attorney can be challenging.
+He will advise you through the process and ensure your documents follow Florida law.

 What Decisions Can a Durable Power of Attorney Make?

 A Durable Power of Attorney continues past when a person becomes incapacitated when an individual can no longer make their own decisions.
 The wording must be very specific to clarify that the legal document is for a Durable Power of Attorney, which is why it is important to have the assistance of a lawyer when creating the legal documents.
 The individual who makes the document can keep the legal acts broad or quite specific.
 According to The Florida Bar, examples of what an Orlando Power of Attorney may become responsible for include the following:

 - Signing contracts

 - Signing legal documents on the maker’s behalf

 What to Consider When Choosing Your Power of Attorney